harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

    ![](../static/override-image-connector.png)

+2. If you want to use a proxy server for traffic between Harness and the scanner, specify the following:

+   * `http_proxy`  —  The hostname and port to use for proxied HTTP requests

+   * `https_proxy`  —  The hostname and port to use for proxied HTTPS requests

+   * `no_proxy`  — A comma-separated list of hosts to bypass the proxy

+3. Some SaaS-based scanners support additional proxy configurations using CLI arguments.
+You can use the **Additional CLI flags** field in the scanner step to enter these arguments.

-3. If you specified a `USER` in the Dockerfile for your scan image, configure the scan step to run as the user:
+4. If you specified a `USER` in the Dockerfile for your scan image, configure the scan step to run as the user:

    1. Open the scanner step and expand **Additional Configuration**.